Updated on May 12, 2025

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Tooth sealants are thin coatings dentists apply to the chewing surfaces of the back teeth (occlusal surfaces).
-They can also be applied to the lingual surfaces of the front teeth (tongue side surfaces).
+Dental sealants are thin coatings that dentists apply to the chewing surfaces of your back teeth.
+These are primarily applied to the molars and premolars.

-In extremely rare cases, they can also be placed on teeth with staining or minor cavities, but cavity fillings are often recommended instead to prevent further decay.
+In some cases, they can also be placed on teeth with staining or minor cavities, but cavity fillings are often recommended instead to prevent further decay.

 At What Age Are Dental Sealants Most Effective?

-Adults may also be candidates for sealants.
-Some adults have deeper grooves in their back teeth, which puts them at a higher risk for tooth decay
+However, some adults have deeper grooves in their back teeth, which puts them at a higher risk for tooth decay.
+In these situations, sealants may be recommended to address these hard-to-reach areas.

 Are Sealants Necessary?